 While it may not be possible for a teacher to provide thirty minutes (or more) of intensive support to students who need additional instruction, the power of a one-minute intervention should not be underestimated as it can be incredibly useful to reteach, practise, make learning more explicit and give feedback to selected student(s).
 Two powerful one-minute interventions are: One-Minute Check-In and One-Minute Feedback.
 Oneminute interventions can happen at any time while the majority of students are engaged in work (i.e. turn and talks, group work, individual work).
-A One-Minute Check-In is when a teacher circulates to check-in with individual students reviewing and practising target skills.
-This would also be a great time to gather information from students' responses to determine what to reteach or review.
-One-Minute Feedback is when a teacher meets with one to two students to explain why their responses are correct or incorrect or help students develop stronger responses.
-Teacher feedback should be clear, focused and directly related to the learning task and guides the student(s) to continue and/or to adjust learning practices.
-Effective teacher feedback is a feature consistently associated with improved student outcomes (Hattie, 2009).
+A One-Minute Check-In is when a teacher possible for a teacher to provide thirty minutes (or more) of intensive support to students who need additional instruction, the power of a oneminute intervention should not be underestimated as it can be incredibly useful to reteach, practise, make learning more explicit and give feedback to selected student(s).